 3) Phyrgian Mode

-The Phyrgian mode, similar to the Phyrgian Dominant, is just a mode of another scale.
+The Phrygian mode, similar to the Phrygian Dominant, is just a mode of another scale.
 It’s the third mode of the Major Scale.

 In other words, it’s the notes of a regular old Major Scale but starting on the third degree of the scale.

 So, if you think of the C Major Scale, which are all the white keys of a piano starting from C and ending on C, the E Phrygian Mode are the same notes but just starting on E and ending on E.

 With that said, and I’ll always make sure to say this, the aforementioned structure and pattern don’t necessarily make it a mode.
 In order to utilize its tonal qualities as a mode, the musical context and the tonal center of the mode have to be used.

 Explained in a much simpler fashion, a mode is a musical context in which notes are played.